-To manage a connection using Connection Center:
+To manage a connection using the Connection Center:

-1. On the Citrix Workspace app menu, click Connection Center.

-The servers that are used appears and, the each active sessions are listed.

-- 2. Do one of the following:
+- 1. On the Citrix Workspace app menu, click Connection Center. - The servers that are used appear and, each active sessions are listed. - 2.
+Do one of the following:

-- Select a server, disconnect or log off, or view its properties.

-- Select an application, close the window.
+- Select a server, disconnect or log off, or view its properties. - Select an application, close the window.